ModerNews/MAL-API-Client-Upgraded/README.md

 ## Documentation
 Unsure what to do?
 [Check out our documentation](https://mal-api-client-upgraded.readthedocs.io) </br>
-There will be quick guide coming up soon as well!

 ## Installation
 **Python 3.9 or newer required**, this is due to changes in type hinting guidelines, for more info regarding this issue read [PEP 585](https://peps.python.org/pep-0585/)